shved/bureau/README.md

 - [x] compaction
 - [x] poor performance test
 - [x] cache
-- [ ] update demo.rs so that it display actual distribution and percentile of response times, not only calculated average
+- [ ] better demo.rs with rates and histograms
+- [ ] add more unit tests to dispatcher mod
 - [ ] move paddings and paging concerns from WAL to its fs storage
 - [ ] remake sstable index to VecDequeue
 - [ ] make blocks fill paddings with zeroes to be exactly disk page in size